 - Two internships are required to deepen students’ practical knowledge and experience.

-- The GAIT program is well supported by an active industry advisory board that supports the program mission and provides students opportunities for industry internships.
+- An active industry advisory board supports the program mission and provides students opportunities for industry internships.

 - This program offers a number of scholarships.

 - Account managers

 Professor and program coordinator